mickymacirl/rathmackneecastle/README.md

 ![Navigation Links Testing](/docs/links.jpg)

-The navigation links on each page were used to do this and were successful.
+The navigation links on the navbar on each page were used to do this and were successful.

 ### Form Testing